Samreay/DSGoPipeline/README.md

 # DSGoPipeline

 Alrighty, let's get into it.
+The goal in this project is to go from the chaotic assortment of scripts and independent work in the `1_starting_point` directory, into something that looks like a much nicer DS pipeline.

 ## Installation